 4. Look For These Four Sustainable Materials

 When it comes to glasses, it’s easy to assume that there’s just plastic, metal, and glass involved.
-But things are changing!
+But this is changing for the better, with new bio-materials and recycled options.

 Bio-acetate

-Since the 1940s, quality glasses frames have been made from cellulose acetate.
+Since the 1940s, the majority of quality glasses frames have been made from cellulose acetate.
 Acetate has many benefits: it’s lightweight, relatively flexible, and hard wearing.
 The material is made from wood pulp and/or cotton and petroleum-based plastic.

 Recycled Plastic